arlac77/svelte-common/README.md

 ## sorter

-Generate a sort function for a given sort by set.
+Generate a sort function for a given sort-by set.

 ### Parameters